bugcrowd/templates/submissions/description/ai_application_security/llm_security/excessive_agency_permission_manipulation/template.md

 ## Business Impact

-This vulnerability can lead to reputational and financial damage of the company due an attacker gaining access to unauthorized data or compromising the decision-making of the LLM, which would also impact customers' trust.
-The severity of the impact to the business is dependent on the sensitivity of the accessible data being transmitted by the application.
+This vulnerability can lead to reputational and financial damage if an attacker compromises the LLM decision making or accesses unauthorized data.
+These cirvumstances not only harm the company but also weaken users' trust.
+The extent of business impact depends on the sensitivity of the data transmitted by the application.

 ## Steps to Reproduce